alecmuffett/dohot/README.md

 interesting, but it's not really a DoHoT problem so much as a matter of my choice to block any non-DoHoT DNS requests.

-The Chromecase - including upgrades - still works fine, so I am ignoring this matter.
+The Chromecast - including upgrades - still works fine, so I am ignoring this matter.

 ### "Human Error" is surprisingly common